 This collection was a lot of fun to read and a great trip back in time.
 Gwandanaland has once again done a great job reprinting these issues and though some of the source material is yellowed with age, to me that is a plus as the original issues are over 64 years old and you get the feel of really very old comic books!
 I do miss seeing the ads in these reprints but understand that they did not reproduce very clearly so the decision was made not to include them in many of these collections.
 This actually makes sense as oftentimes the ads that appeared in the Marvel and DC comics of the 70’s and 80’s were hard to read in their original form.

 I am so happy to have discovered Gwandanaland.
 What they are doing is fantastic and I look forward to all of their new releases.
 These releases are a great, and affordable, way to read such rare collections without paying collector’s prices.
-You can order your own copy of this fantastic book through Amazon by going HERE.
 To find out more about Gwandanaland Comics, visit their Facebook page HERE!